fengzilong/minify-css-modules-classname/README.md

 # minify-css-modules-classname

-better minification algorithm for classnames generated from css modules
+Better algorithm for generating classname for css modules

 # Installation